sethherr/soulheart/commands.markdown

     Commands:
       load        FILE   Loads data from a FILE - can be a local file or a url.
 Accepted formats are .json, .tsv and .csv stop-words  FILE   Load file containing a list of stop words to overwrite defaults - 'the', 'at' and 'vs' normalize          Set the way that terms are normalized.
-Requires a file when using the --regex option clear              Removes existing items and categories from the database
+Requires a file when including the --regex option clear              Removes existing items and categories from the database

     Additional info: https://sethherr.github.io/soulheart/commands/